buzaixiancn/Cubox-ChromeEx/pages/content/README.md

 ### Add New Script

-1. Copy `matches/example` folder and paste it with other name and edit content.
+1. Create a new folder in `matches/` directory (e.g., `matches/my-script`) and add your content script.
 2. Edit `manifest.ts`:
 - In `content-scripts` section add object with: